Bachelor’s Degree in Nursing

 Frequently Asked Questions

-Can I get a bachelor’s of nursing degree online?
+Can I get a bachelor’s in nursing degree online?

 Yes.
-Bachelors degrees in nursing are offered at many colleges and universities, and some colleges offer a bachelor of science in nursing online.
-Check with the individual school to see if they offer an online bachelors degree in nursing before applying.
+Bachelor’s degrees in nursing are offered at many colleges and universities, and some colleges offer a bachelor of science in nursing online.
+Check with individual schools to see if they offer online options before applying.

-Yes, it is likely that obtaining a bachelor’s degree in nursing will give you an edge over colleagues with an associate’s in nursing.
-Nurses with their BSNs are often paid more money than nurses with their ASNs, and they also tend to be considered first for promotions and positions of leadership.
+Yes, it is likely that earning a bachelor’s degree in nursing will give you an edge over colleagues with an associate’s in nursing.
+Nurses with their BSNs are often paid more than nurses with ASNs, and BSN-prepared nurses also tend to be considered first for promotions and positions in leadership.

-A BSN is designed for people who are not yet registered nurses, but desire to become nurses by first obtaining their bachelor’s degree in nursing, then becoming licensed in their state by taking the NCLEX-RN.
-An RN-to-BSN program is designed for nurses who are already licensed, but desire to further their education and advancement opportunities by going back to college to obtain a bachelor’s degree, since the bachelor’s degree typically offers better pay and better opportunities for advancing to positions in management.
+A BSN is designed for people who are not yet registered nurses.
+An RN to BSN program is designed for nurses who have an associate’s degree and are already licensed as RNs but desire to further their education and advancement opportunities by going back to college to obtain a bachelor’s degree.

 What can you do with a bachelors in nursing?

-A bachelor of science in nursing is becoming the most common route for people who want to become nurses.
-After obtaining licensure, people with their BSN can be staff nurses at private or public hospitals or physicians’ offices, home health care nurses, or even take on leadership roles to assist other nurses.
-Some may also go on to pursue an advanced nursing degree, if they are interested in becoming an advanced practice registered nurse.
+A bachelor of science in nursing is becoming a common educational route for people who want to become nurses.
+After obtaining licensure, those with their BSN can be staff nurses at private or public hospitals or physicians’ offices, home health care nurses, or even take on leadership roles.
+Some may also go on to pursue an advanced nursing degree in order to become advanced practice registered nurses.

 1. US Bureau of Labor Statistics: https://www.bls.gov/ooh/healthcare/registered-nurses.htm